 “I cry for no apparent reason.
 I prefer to be alone.
 I have 1,000 words, none describes what I’m going through, and yes, I didn’t just think of ending my life, I tried.
 For a long time, I thought the grey cloud above my head will be my only companion.
 My God, now COVID-19 and quarantine!
 We are stuck.
 There is no oxygen, there is no hope”.
 These are the despondent words of a 26 year old woman living in Syria.

-More than nine years of war have left 11.7 million Syrians in need of assistance and 6.2 million are internally displaced, some many times over.
-With up to 83 percent of the population living below the poverty line, few Syrians have been spared from the direct and indirect impacts of what constitutes one of the largest displacement crises in the world, and millions are still dependent on humanitarian assistance for their survival.
+Ten years of war have left 13.4 million Syrians in need of assistance and 7 million are internally displaced, some many times over.
+With more than 80 percent of the population living below the poverty line, few Syrians have been spared from the direct and indirect impacts of what constitutes one of the largest displacement crises in the world, and millions are still dependent on humanitarian assistance for their survival.